MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 ### -DisableCustomAppAuthentication

-Prevents apps using an ACS app-only access token to access SharePoint.
-Azure Access Control (ACS), a service of Azure Active Directory (Azure AD), has been retired on November 7, 2018.
-This retirement does not impact the SharePoint Add-in model, which uses the https://accounts.accesscontrol.windows.net hostname (which is not impacted by this retirement).
-For new tenants, apps using an ACS app-only access token is disabled by default.
+Prevents apps using an Azure Access Control (ACS) app-only access token to access SharePoint.
+ACS, a service of Azure Active Directory (Azure AD), has been retired on November 7, 2018.
+This retirement does not impact the SharePoint add-in model, which uses the https://accounts.accesscontrol.windows.net hostname (which is not impacted by this retirement).
+For new tenants, apps using an ACS app-only access token are disabled by default.
 We recommend using the Azure AD app-only model which is modern and more secure.

 Accepts a value of true or false.
 By default this feature is set to true.